 Picking the right gym trousers is almost as important as picking the right workout.
-Your gym trousers should work as hard as you do and look good.
+Your gym trousers need to be able to perform as well as you do.

 Factors to consider when buying gym trousers: